 • Benchmarking the cut through of new releases among the GB public

 • Benchmarking the excitement and discussion buzz created

 • Benchmarking within sector/product and across sectors

-The latest issue is free to download on the link below:
+The latest issue deals with the following topics and is free to download on the link below:

 The Superbowl; News from the BBC; The Darkest Hour film; and innovations from Amazon all generate high levels of cut-through among the British public in this wave.